BOJIT/wch_integration/boards/wch/ch32v305f_evt_r0/doc/index.rst

-.. zephyr:board:: ch32v307v_evt_r1
+.. zephyr:board:: ch32v305f_evt_r0

 Overview
 ********

-The `WCH`_ CH32V307V-EVT-R1 is an evaluation board for the RISC-V based CH32V307VCT6 SOC.
+The `WCH`_ CH32V305F-EVT-R0 is an evaluation board for the RISC-V based CH32V305FBP6 SOC.

-The board is equipped with a power LED, reset button, USB port for power, and two user LEDs.
-It also features Ethernet port and built-in programmer.
+The board is equipped with a power LED, reset button, USB port for power/data, and two user LEDs.

 Hardware
 ********